syberalexis/puppet-thanos/REFERENCE.md

 ##### `min_time`

-Data type: `String`
+Data type: `Optional[String]`

 Start of time range limit to serve.
 Thanos Store will serve only metrics, which happened later than this value.
   Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.

-Default value: '0000-01-01T00:00:00Z'
+Default value: `undef`

 ##### `max_time`

-Data type: `String`
+Data type: `Optional[String]`

 End of time range limit to serve.
 Thanos Store will serve only blocks, which happened eariler than this value.
   Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.

-Default value: '0000-01-01T00:00:00Z'
+Default value: `undef`

 ##### `selector_relabel_config_file`

 Data type: `Optional[Stdlib::Absolutepath]`

 Path to YAML file that contains relabeling configuration that allows selecting blocks.
   It follows native Prometheus relabel-config syntax.
   See format details: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config

 Default value: `undef`